 As we’d spent the day driving, we decided to have a potter around Fort Augustus before dinner.

 Outside, a cold wind was whistling down the Great Glen.
 It nipped at our noses, but we didn’t care.
-We’d just dodged spending the night in an empty shell of a van with no camping equipment, bar our own sleeping bags!
+We’d dodged spending the night in an empty shell of a van.

 We followed the Caledonian Canal uphill though a series of locks, and bumped into Loch Ness’s most famous resident.